Ocelot-Social-Community/ocelot.social/docs/test/index.md

 ## Unit Testing

-Expecially the Backend relies on Unit Tests, as there are no Vue Components.
+Especially the Backend relies on Unit Tests, as there are no Vue Components.

 [more...](backend/testing.md)